-B.3 Aboriginal Heritage Due Diligence Responsibilities
+B.6 Aboriginal Heritage Due Diligence Responsibilities

-While site work is being carried out, nothing in this approval allows to cause harm to an Aboriginal object as defined in the National Parks & Wildlife Act 1974.
+Nothing in this approval allows to cause harm to an Aboriginal object as defined in the National Parks & Wildlife Act 1974.
 Under the National Parks & Wildlife Act 1974, it is an offence to harm Aboriginal 'objects' (consisting of any material evidence of the Aboriginal occupation of NSW) without a valid Aboriginal Heritage Impact Permit under Section 90 of the Act.
 This applies whether the harm occurs either knowingly [s86(1)] or unknowingly [s86(2)].